argoproj-labs/argocd-operator/docs/reference/argocd.md

 AppSync | 3m | AppSync is used to control the sync frequency of ArgoCD Applications Sharding.enabled | false | Whether to enable sharding on the ArgoCD Application Controller component.
 Useful when managing a large number of clusters to relieve memory pressure on the controller component.
 Sharding.replicas | 1 | The number of replicas that will be used to support sharding of the ArgoCD Application Controller.
+Env | [Empty] | Environment to set for the application controller workloads

 ### Controller Example